 After debating for a while, the gang, with the exception of Mai and Ty Lee, entered the neglected part of the city of Ba Sing Se.
 Just as he had seen before while he observed the Lower Ring in the shadows a few nights ago, Zuko's earlier assessment became accurate as the gang looked around the slums.
-The houses were fixed much better, but the living conditions of the people were not much improved.
-They hardly had enough money to buy food for their families.
+The houses were fixed much better, but the living conditions of the people were not much improved; they hardly had enough money to buy food for their families.
 Trash littered the dirty streets and desperate thieves lurked behind alleys.

 Katara was appalled at the sickly and starving looking populace that they passed, especially the small children who sometimes approached her with their curious and hopeful little faces.

-"I wish I had the money to help this people right now," Katara said sadly as she watched the children scurry away after they received a few coins from the Fire Lord and Lady Toph Bei Fong.
+"I wish I had the money to help these people right now," Katara said sadly as she watched the children scurry away after they received a few coins from the Fire Lord and Lady Toph Bei Fong.

 "Don't worry, Katara," Aang reassured her.

-"Once the compromise starts they'll receive all the help they need," he added softly.
+"Once the compromise starts, they'll receive all the help they need," he added softly.